Author

 - Microsoft Office

-- Outlook web and desktop
+- Outlook Web and Desktop

 Teams & Outlook currently offer the most complete scheduling interface.
-Outputs appear as new Copilot messages, with optional email notifications.

 When a user creates their first scheduled prompt, Microsoft automatically provisions the necessary Power Platform environment behind the scenes.